 I am an integrative therapist.
 Which means I am trained in a number of therapeutic approaches, these I draw upon to tailor therapy to your individual needs and circumstances.

-I work privately within minutes of Oxford Circus and Queen’s Park underground.
+I work privately within minutes of Oxford Circus.
 I offer both short-term and long-term therapy and treat a broad range of issues - whether that is anxiety, attachment issues, bereavement, complex trauma, depression, eating issues, family issues, low self-esteem, mood and personality disorders, relationship issues or sexual abuse.

 In addition to my private practice, I work as an adult psychotherapist within the NHS, where I see patients with moderate to severe mental health and psychological problems.
 I also work as a staff counsellor for a therapy service in North London.

 There are many reasons to seek therapy, if something doesn’t feel right, therapy can help.

 - Maybe, you are feeling overwhelmed and are struggling to manage day to day.

 - When you feel anxious and afraid, or sad and alone, are you turning to food or other substances to cope?

 - It could be that you are trying to make sense of a difficult childhood and the impact that this experience still has on your life today.

 - You have tried throwing yourself into work but it’s not working.